 - beef – use any good cut of beef steak, or topside or sirloin, thinly sliced.
 Follow the recipe, substituting the beef for the chicken.

-Why not pin this recipe for green Thai chicken curry to your pinterest board so you can make it later.
+Why not pin this recipe for green Thai chicken curry to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 (Click the stars to rate this recipe)